-FEDERAL LOAN ELIGIBILITY - SATISFACTORY ACADEMIC PROGRESS
+SATISFACTORY ACADEMIC PROGRESS

 KYCOM complies with the Federal requirement that all students who receive financial assistance from Title IV and Title VII funds must maintain satisfactory academic progress toward attainment of the degree of Doctor of Osteopathic Medicine (D.O.).
 Satisfactory academic progress guidelines to maintain financial aid eligibility follow the academic policies of KYCOM and the academic oversight provided by the KYCOM Promotion and Matriculation (P and M) Committee.
 In order for a KYCOM student to remain eligible to receive financial aid, the student must be in academic good standing or on an academic plan defined by either the P and M Committee or the KYCOM Dean.
+All courses must be passed with a grade of 70 percent or higher.